-Panelists for the program’s affordable housing segment will include Deven Richardson, director of real estate development at SFHDC; Randy Shaw, executive director and co-founder of the Tenderloin Housing Clinic; Fernando Marti, co-director of the Council of Community Housing Organizations; and Michael Lane, policy director for the Non-profit Housing Association of Northern California.
+Panelists for the program’s affordable housing segment will include Deven Richardson, director of real estate development at SFHDC; Todd David, executive director of the San Francisco Housing Action Coalition; Fernando Marti, co-director of the Council of Community Housing Organizations; and Michael Lane, policy director for the Non-profit Housing Association of Northern California.

 Dwayne Jones, founder and president of RDJ Enterprises – a professional services company specializing in the development and administration of public engagement campaigns, business diversity and workforce development programs – will serve as moderator for the “Get Out the Vote” segment of the panel.
 Erika Aguilar, housing reporter for KQED News, will moderate the segment on affordable housing, which will address differing perspectives on upcoming ballot initiatives among other issues.